Literature / The Crying of Lot 49

 - Through the Eyes of Madness: It's never explained whether the events of the novel are really happening, or if it's all a big practical joke carried out by Pierce Inverarity, or if Oedipa is simply going mad.
 Oedipa herself acknowledges that all of these are eminently plausible.

-- Title Drop: In the very last sentence.
+- Title Drop: The very last words of the novella.

 - Unreliable Narrator: Oedipa, possibly.